ethstorage/ethfs-git/design.md

 ### 2.2 Packfiles

-For efficiency, Git bundles many of these objects into a **packfile** — a compact, binary container that stores multiple objects (often delta-compressed).
+For efficiency, Git bundles related objects — such as commits, trees, and blobs — into a **packfile**, a compact binary format that can delta-compress objects relative to one another.

-Packfiles are how Git transmits data between repositories and also how it optimizes on-disk storage.
+When pushing or fetching, Git determines the difference between the local and remote repositories, then packs all missing objects (from the common ancestor commit up to the latest commit) into a single packfile for transmission.

 ### 2.3 Decentralizing the Stack